-Insurance, at its best, helps protect against events that could send your finances into a death spiral.
-Crucial products include insurance against a serious car crash, the loss or damage of a home, and the loss of income due to death or disability.
+At its best, insurance helps protect against events that could send your finances into a death spiral.
+Crucial products include insurance against serious car crashes, damage to a home and the loss of income due to death or disability.

-Federal law limits your liability from credit card fraud, so even if a thief gets hold of your credit card, you’re off the hook if you report the loss promptly.
-Says the Federal Trade Commission:
+Federal law limits your liability from credit card fraud.
+So, even if a thief uses your credit card, you’re off the hook if you report the theft promptly.
+According to the Federal Trade Commission:

-Your liability for unauthorized use of your credit card is limited to $50.
-If you report the loss to the credit card company before your credit card is used, you are not responsible for any unauthorized use.
+“Under federal law, the amount you have to pay for unauthorized use of your credit card is limited to $50.
+If you report the loss to the credit card company before your credit card is used by a thief, you aren’t responsible for any unauthorized charges.”

 Most card companies go a step further and offer $0 fraud liability.

 Report a debit card missing within two business days after you realize it’s gone, and you are liable for no more than $50 in stolen money.
 Wait longer to report, and you could be responsible for up to $500 — or might even face unlimited liability, the FTC says.